handfoot/bitcoinguide/README.md

 - "Receive" (right next to "Send")

-- Type in a safe Description (something like "transaction1") and leave requested amount Empty
+- Type in a safe Description (something like "transaction 1") and leave requested amount Empty

 - Select "Expires after" 1 day